dlimeb/cssium/README.md

   very flexible and expressive palette with eg several shades of blue; I want just enough to solve common scenarios, but to also make choices quickly and keep focused on bigger concerns.
 Litmus test: common names ("purple", "blue") are good, avoid nuanced names ("fuscia", "sky".
-Exception for lime for obvious reasons lol)
+Exception for "lime" for obvious reasons lol)
 - Hues and shades are balanced optically, not mathematically.
 Hues should be sufficiently far apart from one another to feel different at a glance.